Harrison Plaza Senior Tower

 Built in 1956, the 15-story building underwent a $48 million renovation including a redesign of all 116 apartments and the ground floor, new windows, and extensive repairs to the brick building’s outer shell.
 Each unit has new energy-efficient appliances and safety features such as grab bars.

-The rehabilitation was financed primarily with federal Low Income Housing Tax Credits.
-In addition, PHA converted the Harrison Plaza to Project Based Voucher (PBV) assistance under the federal government’s Rental Assistance Demonstration (RAD) Program.
+The rehabilitation was financed with federal Low Income Housing Tax Credits and other funding.
+In addition, PHA converted Harrison Plaza Senior Tower to Project Based Voucher (PBV) assistance under the federal government’s Rental Assistance Demonstration (RAD) Program.
 This enabled PHA to secure the necessary financing to address the building’s long-term needs.
-RAD will be a key tool in PHA’s Opening Doors Initiative and in converting other PHA high-rise towers into affordable senior housing.
+RAD is a key tool in PHA’s Opening Doors Initiative and in converting other PHA high-rise towers into affordable senior housing.